Bumble Bee Vs Honey Bee Vs Wasp

 Among bumble bees vs honey bee vs wasps, honey bees are popular for beekeeping.
 But some beekeepers also keep bumble bees.
 However, beekeepers do not like to keep wasps, as wasps are very aggressive.

 Honey bees are more famous because of their surplus production of honey.
 Moreover, bumble bees don’t stay more than a season in the same location.
-This is why beekeepers prefer honey bee more than any other bees for beekeeping.
+This is why beekeepers prefer the honey bee more than any other bees for beekeeping.

 Tips To Avoid Getting Stung By Bees And Wasps